sonata-nfv/sonata-nfv.github.io/start_using.md

-# Start using SONATA
+# Start using 5GTANGO

 ## General workflow

-Using the SONATA System is quite straight forward, you only need to follow the main steps shown in the general workflow figure bellow and explained in detail the following sections.
+Using the 5GTANGO System is quite straight forward, you only need to follow the main steps shown in the general workflow figure bellow and explained in detail the following sections.

  - Process workflow figure: [How_to_use_sonata.pptx](figures/How_to_use_sonata.pptx)

 ## Creating a network service with the SDK

-The recommended workflow when developing a SONATA network service consists on using the CLI tools to create a workspace, create a project to hold the descriptors of the service, validate the components and finally, create a bundled service package.
+The recommended workflow when developing a 5GTANGO network service consists on using the CLI tools to create a workspace, create a project to hold the descriptors of the service, validate the components and finally, create a bundled service package.
 The required steps are as follows:

 -   Step 1: Create Workspace